abdullah786/TrafficSituationRecognition/Code/ReadMe.md

 # Road Traffic Recognition Using Convolution Neural Networks CNN | OPENCV Python

-Name : Syed Muhammad Abdullah Ahsab and Moin Abbas Qureshi
+Name : Syed Muhammad Abdullah Ahsan and Moin Abbas Qureshi

 Train and classify Traffic situations using Convolutional neural networks This will be done using OPENCV in real time using a simple webcam.CNNs have been gaining popularity in the past couple of years due to their ability to generalize and classify the data with high accuracies.